 In this post we are going to discuss "Neurodiversity".
-Its a bit of a personal post this one, as we have friends and family members whithin this community.
+Its a bit of a personal post this one, as we have friends and family members within this community.
 But first things first - what is meant by Neurodiversity?

 It's thought that 1 in 7 people in the UK (Ref 1) are in this overall group that are referred to broadly, as Neurodivergent.
-That is a lot of people.
-And, it's a group many employers overlook.
-However some (dare we suggest) 'smart employers' - are actively seeking out people in this group.
+That is a lot of people and, it's a group many employers overlook.
+However some (dare we suggest it) 'smart employers' - are actively seeking out people in this group.
 They have been finding as we highlight, that they can offer a lot to their workplaces.
 One of them, Universal Music has had a lot of success and prepared a handbook that they have made available for others to use to (see Resources below).
-Whilst it is orientated towards creative businesses like theirs, we suggest it's a useful resource for most HR people and organisations trying to get the most from staff members - either current or potential - who fall within this group.
+Whilst it is orientated towards creative businesses like theirs, we suggest it's a useful resource for HR people and organisations trying to get the most from staff members - either current or potential - who fall within this group.

 The UK spy agency - GCHQ has been very active in support of its Nerodivergent employees for more than 20 years.
 They refer to it as their "mix of minds".
 They also say that; "without neurodiversity, we wouldn't be GCHQ,".
 Whilst you could not call them a typical organisation in many respects.
-They illustrate that neurodiversity can be an advantage over the general population.
-They particularly value the ability to focus and find links and patterns
+They do however, illustrate that neurodiversity can actually bring advantages over the general population.
+At GCHQ they particularly value the ability of neurodiverse people to focus and find links and patterns

 They also suggest making some adjustments at interview.
 Neurodivergent individuals can often really struggle with the "traditional" interview when compared to others.
-Things that have been found useful include, allowing them to: take notes and mind maps into interview, having extra time to compensate for slower processing speed, not being asked multiple questions at the same time and using a whiteboard or flipchart to "car park" questions to return to later.
+Things that have been found useful include, allowing them to: take notes and mind maps into the interview, having extra time to compensate for slower processing speed, not being asking multiple questions at the same time and using a whiteboard or flipchart to "car park" questions to return to later.

 1 ACAS UK https://archive.acas.org.uk/neurodiversity